Heps-akint/spotify_recommendation/README.md

 ## Description

 This project focuses on the analysis of music genres and playlists using provided datasets.
 It demonstrates a comprehensive approach to data science, including data cleaning, exploratory data analysis (EDA), feature engineering, and the development of a genre prediction system using machine learning techniques.
-The project aims to showcase a range of data science skills essential for a data scientist role at a prestigious company like Spotify.
+The project aims to showcase a range of data science skills essential for a data scientist role.

 ## Table of Contents